bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 ### .gitignore file

 There's also one thing worth to mention if we've found .git folder abandoned on web server - .gitignore file.
-The purpose of this file is simple - it is the place where you can define all folders and files which should NOT be commited into repository.
+The purpose of this file is simple - it is the place where you can define all folders and files which should NOT be committed into repository.
 So it's the simplest way to spot all content which can not be find in the way described above.

 ![Sample .gitignore file]